Safe and Cool Summer Activities for Preschoolers

 Introduce children to color exploration through activities such as mixing paint, making art using different colored paper or objects, sorting objects by color, or matching items of different colors.

 Consider creating art projects that incorporate colors, such as painting with watercolors and coloring large posters.
-You can include color-themed supplies and materials like crayons, stickers, finger paint, pencils, markers, activity books, and colored sand for further exploration.
-Color-mixing projects can be messy, so you may want to bring these activities outdoors in the summer so children can explore and create in an environment that lends itself to easier clean up.
+Color-mixing projects can be messy, so moving these activities outdoors in the summer makes cleanup easier and gives children room to explore freely.

 Nature theme

 The summer months offer opportunities to experience nature in full bloom, and it’s a great time to bring the beauty of nature into your classroom.
-To do this, introduce themes such as animals and plants, or explore habitats like forests, oceans, and deserts.
+Introduce themes such as animals and plants, or explore habitats like forests, oceans, and deserts.

 Materials like toys, puppets, nature books and magazines, stuffed animals, and aquariums can help bring nature themes to life.
 You can also provide items like bug catchers and binoculars for hands-on activities.